Yarintop/Yarintop/README.md

 📚 Software Engineering at Afeka.

-I'm a Software Engineering Student, who likes music(have been playing guitar for about 8 years), video games, anime and enthusiastic about technology, but really lazy.
+I'm a Software Engineere, who likes music (have been playing guitar for about 10 years), video games, anime and enthusiastic about technology, but really lazy.
 `¯\_(ツ)_/¯`

 ### Skills: